Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 To all the designers, planners, architects and creators of anything, be it coffee vending machines, highway toll systems or pandemic response plans: If you think you’re modern and everything is based on card payments or mobile phone apps, you’re excluding 10 or 20 percent of the population from the get-go.
 That would be like planning homes or mass transit systems that no one over 65 could use.
 Or no one with physical limitations.
 Or no poor people.
 That’s short-sighted, simple-minded, stupid and classist.
 Not modern.

 Another problem that those designers of supposedly smart, but in reality very dumb technology overlook: Not everyone wants a bunch of companies, the people who work there, and all the hackers in the world to know where they bought or used what and when.
 Some of us travel incognito.
 Or are on the run.
-Or don’t want the spending on their credit card to be aggregated with the spending on the credit card of someone who happens to be behind you in line, who also uses the restroom after you, and who later turns out to be a terrorist.
+Or don’t want the spending on their credit card to be aggregated with the spending on the credit card of someone who happens to stand behind you in line, who also uses the restroom after you, and who later turns out to be a terrorist.
 Because of stuff like that, people end up in Guantanamo for eight years.
 There, they finally have peace from all the internet surveillance terror.
 What kind of world is this, where you have to go to prison to be free?

 Moreover, lockers operated by credit cards make the work of Danish detectives very boring.
 This is probably why there are so many Swedish crime novels, but hardly any Danish ones.
 Because if a plutonium smuggler forgets a suitcase in a locker, e.g. because other plutonium smugglers (or anti-nuclear activists) put him in a state where it was impossible for him to remember (but also to forget, admittedly) anything, nowadays nobody would notice, as long as the daily fees are charged to the credit card.
 No suspicion.
 No case.
 No investigation.
 No detective story.
 Neither as a book nor as a movie, which is usually quite a disappointment compared with the book.
 By the way, even more disappointing than film versions of books are remakes of old movies.
-Recently I saw the 2016 remake of The Magnificent Seven, which for some inexplicable reason, i.e. probably greed, remade the Magnificent Seven from 1960, which were already a remake of the Seven Samurai from 1954.
+Recently, I saw the 2016 remake of The Magnificent Seven, which for some inexplicable reason, i.e. probably greed, remade The Magnificent Seven from 1960, which were already a remake of The Seven Samurai from 1954.
 This new film is so utterly awful, that all the plutonium smugglers of the world should get together to poison everyone in charge at Metro-Goldwyn-Mayer, Sony Pictures and Columbia Pictures.
 And if they’re going to band together anyway, they might as well lobby for better working conditions.
 Maybe I’m confusing plutonium with polonium, because I’m not an alchemist.
 Or chemist, as they call it today.
 The alchemists are now homeopaths.
 I only watched the 2016 remake of The Magnificent Seven because there are hardly any western movies released anymore.
-The last good one was the series “Godless” on Netflix.
+The last good one was the series Godless on Netflix.
 Although I didn’t understand how Jeff Daniels could play a one-armed bandit but go back to having two arms in later movies.
-Hopefully no one will ever commission a script for a western from me, because I manage to digress around two corners with each new sentence.
+Hopefully no one will ever commission a script for a western movie from me, because I manage to digress around two corners with each new sentence.

-So, let me continue with my Luddite rant: Twenty years ago, or in coin-based societies, the aforementioned plutonium suitcase in the locker (you still remember, I hope?) would arouse the suspicion of the stationmaster (whose job has since been downsized, of course) after a few days of not being picked up.
+So, let me continue with my Luddite rant: Twenty years ago, or in coin-based societies, the aforementioned plutonium suitcase in the locker (you still remember, I hope?) would arouse the suspicion of the stationmaster (whose job has since been made redundant, of course) after a few days of not being picked up.
 He would call the local detective and open the locker.
 Over a curry sausage in the station canteen, which the waitress could serve them under the counter, figuratively speaking, because she would not have to record every meal in a computer, the two would discuss how to proceed.
 Then they would examine the contents of the suitcase.
 Based on the clothing and the books, they would draw conclusions about the origin of the owner.
 They would examine the sand traces on the bottom of the suitcase and investigate in which part of the country this suitcase must have traveled before.
 They would place a harmless decoy suitcase back in the locker to see if anyone tried to pick it up.
 Eventually, the detective would forget about the case, but the stationmaster wouldn’t.
 And early one morning, the night train from Budapest, punctual as always, would spit out an attractive woman in a jaunty hat, who would innocently unlock the almost rusted lock to locker no. 017 and remove the case.
 The stationmaster gasps.
 The detective is currently on his way to Egypt, unable to be reached, of course.
 The unknown woman could be gone by the next train.
 In 40 minutes, she would cross the border into Belgium, neutral territory.
 What to do now?

 Transnistria really exists, by the way.
 As does Abkhazia, whose capital, Sokhumi, has a train station whose aesthetic symbolizes the importance that should be bestowed on railroads everywhere in the world.
 A station like a temple.
 A station more grandiose than many a university.
 A station like a royal palace.
 Unfortunately, there is only one train per day.

 If you click on the links, you will find more articles from those countries.
 As far as I have managed to write them, which unfortunately often takes years.
 So it might indeed happen that a country will have ceased to exist by the time I finally get around to writing about it.
 But anyway: If you follow all the links listed in this article and the links in the links, you will be traveling virtually as long as the train to Stockholm takes.
-I’ve calculated it precisely.
+I’ve calculated that very precisely.

 Speaking of trains, to stay on topic in an unusually stringent way: The next one is going to Copenhagen Airport.

-So I go back downstairs to the station catacombs and take the next train to Sweden, which goes to Malmö.
+So I walk back downstairs to the station catacombs and take the next train to Sweden, which goes to Malmö.
 No idea why, but on the train from Copenhagen to Malmö at 2 a.m., there are mainly young people.

 A girl is on the phone, very dramatic, very desperate, very excited: